klsmithphd/react-docker-starter/README.md

 5. Make any edits you like to the application code and see the changes reflected live in your browser.
 6. I'd also recommend looking at the [React Developer Tools Chrome Plugin](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) as well.

+If you need to shell into the container (e.g. to install new npm dependencies), you can just issue:
+    docker-compose exec react /bin/bash